theory/justatheory/content/posts/theory.pm/please-test-pod-simple-3-dot-29-3/index.md

 date: 2015-02-11T10:53:00Z
 title: Please Test Pod::Simple 3.29_3
 url: /2015/02/11/please-test-pod-simple-3-dot-29-3/
-tags: []
+tags: [perl, encoding, Sean Burke, Karl Williamson]
 ---

 {{% figure src="cpan.png" class="left" width="250" alt="Pod Book" %}}

 I've just pushed [Pod-Simple] 3.29_v3 to CPAN.
 [Karl Williamson] did a lot of hacking on this release, finally adding support for EBCDIC.
 But as part of that work, and in coordination with Pod::Simple's original author, [Sean Burke], as well as [pod-people], we have switched the default encoding from [Latin-1] to [CP-1252].

 On the surface, that might sound like a big change, but in truth, it's pretty straight-forward.
 CP-1252 is effectively a superset of Latin-1, repurposing